programarivm/warthog/README.md

     echo $(docker inspect -f '{{range .NetworkSettings.Networks}}{{.Gateway}}{{end}}' warthog_nginx)

-> Well done!
 The app can now run on your favourite web browser by typing https://warthog.local into the address bar.

 ### Run the Tests